robroc/spotify-migrate/readme.md

 `Oldies.csv`

 There should be one CSV per playlist.
-The CSVs should be in teh same folder as the `spotify_migrate.py` file.
+The CSVs should be in the same folder as the `spotify_migrate.py` file.

 You'll need [spotipy](http://spotipy.readthedocs.org/en/latest/) and requests installed for it to work.
-Installing spotipy will install reqeusts:
+Installing spotipy will install requests:

     pip install spotipy